ELGAS Knowledge Hub

 2. The oxygen-to-fuel ratio required for proper combustion is different.

-3. The incoming gas pressure is higher for an LPG heater.
+3. The incoming gas pressure is higher for an LPG heater (LPG gas heater).

-LPG gas heaters require an oxygen-to-gas ratio of approximately 25 to 1, while natural gas heating requires a ratio of around 10 to 1.
+An LPG heater (LPG gas heater) requires an oxygen-to-gas ratio of approximately 25 to 1, while natural gas heating requires a ratio of around 10 to 1.

-To achieve this difference, the heaters can be provided with different size gas jets and burners.
+To achieve this difference, the gas heater can be provided with different size gas jets and burners.

 LPG is typically provided in a smaller quantity but at a higher pressure, drawing more oxygen into the burner.